QuantEcon/lecture-python.myst/lectures/jv.md

 ```

 The function `operator_factory` takes an instance of this class and returns a
-jitted version of the Bellman operator `T`, ie.
+jitted version of the Bellman operator `T`, i.e.

 $$
 Tv(x)